 Where microplastics are permanently incorporated into a solid matrix during end use.

-SEAC notes that based on the restriction wording, the reporting requirement applies to any Downstream User using microplastics at industrial sites as well as any supplier placing derogated products for consumer/professional use on the market for the first time (i.e. not for use at industrial sites).
+SEAC notes that based on the restriction wording, the reporting requirement applies to any Downstream User using microplastics at industrial sites as well as any supplier placing derogated products for consumer/professional use on the market (i.e. not for use at industrial sites).
 The Dossier Submitter has indicated that this does not include professional users and consumers.
 SEAC finds the focussed targeting of the reporting requirement appropriate since it tries to exclude double counting and it only seems to apply when it is considered useful to inform possible future action (either through separate legislation or through review of the currently proposed restriction).
-Based on comments made during the Consultation, the Dossier Submitter clarified and updated the wording of the background document to address the issues raised by stakeholders (e.g. double counting of emissions, disclosure of CBI).
+Based on comments made during the Annex XV report consultation, the Dossier Submitter clarified and updated the wording of the Background Document to address some of the issues raised by stakeholders (e.g. double counting of emissions, disclosure of CBI).
+SEAC notes that industrial stakeholders have still expressed concerns in regard to the leaking of Confidential Business Information (CBI) when informing downstream users on substances or mixtures containing microplastics (generic polymer identity and concentration).
+SEAC finds these concerns valid, because the disclosure of CBI cannot be entirely excluded.
+However, SEAC considers that there are possibilities to prevent CBI disclosure, e.g. by using an identifier for polymer identity or concentration ranges.

 SEAC considers the approach taken by the Dossier Submitter as reasoned and well-founded.
 It allows immediate action to be taken where most effective and the collection of information to inform possible future action.